gladiator1410/VedanthPersonal/index.md

 ## Hobbies

-- Guitar
+- Soccer
-- Tennis
+- Valorant
-- Swimming
+- Running

 ## News
-- **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
+- Do Good With Data, 501c3, student-run
 - **[Feb.
 2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!